-Bello (2010) defined work-related hazard as the risk to the health of a person usually arising out of employment.
-It is also refers to as occupational, material, substance, process or situation that predisposes or itself causes accidents or disease at work place.
-Workplace hazards are brought about by "unsafe work conditions" and "unsafe work behaviors" (Kalejaiye, 2013).
-However, workplace hazards or injuries are preventable with the use of appropriate occupational safety and health services (Igor 1998 (Kalejaiye, 2013).
-The number of workers affected by work-related hazards and diseases continue to increase as more workers are employed to work in factory of obsolete machines with safety guards removed and companies simply cut corners on safety (Afolabi, Fajemonyomi, Jinadu and Bogunjoko, 1993).
-Accordingly, Kalejaiye (2013) submitted that there has been annual mortality rate of 1, 249 per 100, 000 workers in Nigeria in past decades.
+In Nigeria, a lot of workers have sustained work-related injuries and diseases which vary from minor irritations to injuries due to high exposure to hazardous and exploitative working conditions (Kalejaiye, 2013).
+The number of workers affected by work-related hazards and diseases continue to increase as more workers are employed to work in factory of obsolete machines with safety guards removed and companies simply cut corners on safety (Afolabi, Fajemonyomi, Jinadu and Boaunioko.
+1993).
+Accordingly, Kalejaiye (2013) submitted that there has been annual mortality rate of 1.
+249 per 100, 000 workers in Nigeria in past decades.
 Corroborating this, National Institute for Occupational Safety and Health (2002) reported that over 200 deaths occur in Nigerian work place while about 50 million workers are exposed to workplace fatalities (i.e. high enough to disable them) annually.
 More finding revealed that no fewer than 400 workers have lost their lives in the powder sector in the last two years while over 100 cases of work-related accidents occurred in the maritime sector with over ten deaths, numerous incapacitations and innumerable serious body injuries (Bello, 2010).
 This is an astronomical figure that remains completely below the radar and the real gravity of the situation more often than not goes unrecorded.
 Another is the fire incident that razed a plastic factory in Ikorodu, Lagos in 2002 where many workers were roasted to death at night when the owners of the company locked the workers in the factory and went to sleep.

 Furthermore, Bello (2010) revealed that mill operators suffers high rate 83% of upper limb, back and lower injuries when moving planks of wood into the machines (Bello 2010).
-Also, Adebiyi et al. ??2005) estimated the cost of accidents in agro-allied industries in Southwestern Nigeria at 87.89 million dollars annually.
+Also, Adebivi et al. (2005) estimated the cost of accidents in agro-allied industries in Southwestern Nigeria at 87.89 million dollars annually.
 In addition, Nigerian Institute of Safety Professionals (2000) reported that overall 11,000 people were injured due to on-the-job accidents each year in chemical industry alone in Nigeria.
 In many workplaces hazard victims band their families receive little or no compensation which put them in a more vulnerable position in the society (Kalejaiye, 2013).
 Consequently, employees develop counter-productive work behavior like absenteeism, violence, indolence and redundancy which in a way affect their productivity and effectiveness.
 Thus, managers should treat employees well and provide adequate compensation for workers in the best interest of the organization (Fagboungbe et., al 2012).

-5 g) Concept of Behaviour
+g) Concept of Behaviour